Hosting|Co-location vs managed hosting: News - Business

 URL: http://www.zdnet.com.au/news/business/soa/Co-location-vs-managed-hosting/0,139023166,120262977,00.htm

 No matter how large or complex your Web hosting requirements, there's someone willing to take them off your hands.
 But how do you choose?
+What are the Benefits?

 "Hosting without management is only raw connectivity.
 It's not redundant or secure and it's only a matter of time before it goes down or is compromised, either maliciously or by a worm," says Lorenzo Modesto, sales and marketing director of MSP Bulletproof Networks.